AllanBlanchard/tutoriel_wp/english/function-contract/wp-modularity.md

 We can create a file using the same format for the `max` function.
-In both cases, we can open the source file (we do not need to specify header files in the command line) with Frama-C and notivce that the specification is indeed associated to the function and that we prove it.
+In both cases, we can open the source file (we do not need to specify header files in the command line) with Frama-C and notice that the specification is indeed associated to the function and that we prove it.

 Now, we can prepare our header file for the `max_abs` function: